 If you are homozygous MTHFR 677 or heterozygous MTHFR 1298 combined with a heterozygous MTHFR 677, you required higher amounts of folate (600mcg in studies) to maintain healthy homocysteine (inflammation) levels.
 If you are pregnant, you want to make sure to get adequate folate daily (not folic acid!) to prevent birth defects.
 In fact, everyone needs to be hitting a 200-400 mcg folate daily for healthy DNA and cancer prevention.
 If you can’t hit the targets of folate daily with food, supplementation of the right form becomes necessary.

 A study done in 1990 found that in the United States that of 11,658 people, 91% of women and 71% percent of men were deficient in vitamin B6 using the RDA.
 An epidemiological study done from Tufts University in 2008 found that substantial proportions that do consume reach the RDA had inadequate B6 status.
 B6 is needed to activate magnesium.
 Who are most at risk for B6 and folate deficiency besides those not eating their leafy greens?
 Females at reproductive age, women taking birth control (current and past), teenagers, alcoholics, those taking pyridoxine-inactivating drugs (anticonvulsants), non-Hispanic blacks and people over the age of 65.
 In other words, a HUGE chunk of the population.
-Here is a guide to see if you are low in b-vitamins:

 - You don’t eat eggs, liver or other organ meats, fish or enough fresh leafy greens